Process of Change in Registered Office from One State to Another in LLP

 - Firstly, hold a meeting with designated partners.

-- Discuss and approve the proposal for the change of particular registered office.
+- Discuss and approve the proposal for the change of a particular registered office.

 - Obtain written consent from all partners.